Phonon-mediated superconductivity in doped monolayer materials: Electrons, phonons, and electron-phonon coupling

 where \(t_1\) is the nearest neighbour hopping amplitude, \(\mathbf{u}_i\) is the ionic displacement of lattice site \(i\) from its equilibrium position, and the overlap integral \(t_1(\pmb{\delta})\) is regarded as a function of the relative position \(\pmb{\delta}\) of the two lattice sites \(i\) and \(i+\pmb{\delta}_A\), where \(\pmb{\delta}_A\) is the equilibrium nearest neighbour vector from the \(A\) to the \(B\) sublattice.
 Due to the mirror-symmetry about the line connecting the lattice sites \(i\) and \(i+\pmb{\delta}_A\), the electron-phonon coupling can be written as

-where \(\gamma = - {\mathrm{d}\operatorname{log} t_1 }/{\mathrm{d} \operatorname{log} d}\) is a dimensionless number of order 1, and $d$ is the equilibrium nearest neighbour distance, which we use as our unit of length.
+where \(\gamma = - {\mathrm{d} \ln t_1 }/{\mathrm{d} \ln d}\) is a dimensionless number of order 1, and $d$ is the equilibrium nearest neighbour distance, which we use as our unit of length.
 In quasimomentum-space, this gives the electron-phonon coupling

-where \(\eta, \eta' = \pm\) denote electron bands and \(\nu \in \{ 0,1,2,3\}\) labels in-plane phonons.
-To linear order in the lattice site deviations, the out-of-plane phonon modes do not couple to the electrons due to the assumed \(z\rightarrow -z\) mirror symmetry of the system \footnote{Since in our paper, we look into the superconducting instability in graphene with the Fermi surface doped down towards the van Hove singularity in the \(\pi\)-band, only the phonon scattering processes where an electron is scattered within the \(\pi\)-band are of interest.
-The \(\pi\)-band is constructed from the electronic \(p_z\) orbitals, which are anti-symmetric under \(z \rightarrow -z\).
-The effect of this mirror symmetry on the sign of the electron-phonon coupling element \(g\) is determined by the product of the deviation and the incoming and outgoing electron states.
+where \(a_{-\mathbf{q},\nu}^\dagger\) and \(a_{\mathbf{q}\nu}\) are creation and annihilation operators for in-plane phonons labelled by \(\nu \in \{0,1,2,3\}\), and \(\eta, \eta' = \pm\) denote electron bands.
+To linear order in the lattice site deviations, the out-of-plane phonon modes do not couple to the electrons due to the assumed \(z\rightarrow -z\) mirror symmetry of the system \footnote{Since we consider superconductivity in graphene with Fermi surface doped down towards the van Hove singularity in the \(\pi\)-band, only the phonon scattering processes where an electron is scattered within the \(\pi\)-band are of interest.
+The effect of the mirror symmetry \(z \rightarrow - z\) on the sign of the electron-phonon coupling element \(g\) is determined by the product of the deviation and the incoming and outgoing electron states.
 Since all these are anti-symmetric under \(z \rightarrow -z\), the out-of-plane phonon modes cannot cause electron transitions within the \(\pi\)-band.}.
-The coupling \(g^{\eta\eta',\nu}_{\mathbf{k},\mathbf{k}+\mathbf{q}}\) is given by
+The coupling matrix element \(g^{\eta\eta',\nu}_{\mathbf{k},\mathbf{k}+\mathbf{q}}\) is given by